Our top pick for

 Note: This is a general guide only and should not be taken as investment advice.
 The above list may not be fully representative of the Australian renewables marketplace.

-There are several categories of renewable energy including solar power, wind power, biomass, geothermal and hydroelectric, and some include nuclear energy to that list, despite its controversy.
-Below is a list of ways that you can invest in companies that support renewable energy.
+Several categories of renewable energy stocks include solar power, wind power, biomass, geothermal and hydroelectric.
+Some include nuclear energy to that list despite its controversy.
+In some cases, you can even invest in the metals that will be used in the net-zero transition.

 Also read: Invest in sustainability ETFs